Cannabis shows great promise in improving speech, dealing with pain, and reducing the spasticity of cerebral palsy.

 Scientists are currently studying the use of cannabis to treat the muscle spasticity in CP as well as in other diseases like multiple sclerosis (MS).
 A phase 2 clinical study finished in early 2017.
 This study analyzed the use of an oromucosal spray with a 50:50 ratio of THC to CBD (called Sativex).
 A news release from the pharmaceutical company that manufactures Sativex, GW Pharmaceuticals, indicates that there are no statistically significant differences in muscle spasticity between CP patients taking the drug and the placebo group.
 However, Sativex effectively treats the spasticity of MS. This underscores our need for more research into cannabinoids treating the muscle spasticity of CP.

-Methods of Administration For CP
+Methods of Administration for Cerebral Palsy

 In some cases, absorption methods like patches could benefit patients with CP.
 These would negate issues surrounding chewing and swallowing.
 Medibles would last the longest, and quick absorption methods like vaping or smoking could provide relief the fastest.
 A volcano vaporizer, with a bag attachment, may be one of the best ways to administer cannabis for someone with CP.